 - The agar depth should be 4.0 ± 0.5 mm. - The inoculum suspension should optimally be used within 15 and always within 60 min of preparation to ensure the correct number of viable cells. - During inoculation, prohibit the use of flooding the plates. - Antibiotic disks should be applied within 15 min of inoculation and start incubation within another 15 minutes. - Do not to exceed the incubation period of 16-20 h, because prolonged incubation often results in indistinct zone edges or colonies within the inhibition zones, which might produce false results. - A maximum of six disks can be accommodated on a 90-mm circular plate and 12 on a 150-mm circular plate.

-PACKAGING
+PACKAGING:

-Disc available in three different packaging: Blister pack, Plastic Container and Vial.
+Disc available in one packaging: Vial.

 STORAGE

 Discs should be stored at - 20°C to +8°C under dry conditions, along with the desiccator pouch provided in each individual pack.